top of page

 The Solution: The Hearts That Purr long-term foster program "Senior Citizens and Senior Kittizens"!

 This program was created to address both concerns and help more senior cats find homes.
-It is not adoption, but a special arrangement that matches homeless, senior cats with capable older adults who want companionship—through a permanent, long-term foster placement.
+It is not adoption, but a special living arrangement that matches homeless senior cats with capable older adults who want companionship through a long-term foster placement.

-NOTE: Presently, this program is only available in the Tucson, AZ area.
+NOTE: At present, this program is only available in the Tucson, Arizona, area.

 Two cartoon cats stretching, tails form a heart above organization name, "Hearts That Purr Feline Guardians" and slogan, "Loving care for the cat you leave behind."